 the current worldwide shift in global consciousness from tribalism, instability,

 and extremism, to harmony, cooperation and enduring peace.
 In addition, we

 welcome and support other organizations that promote the transformation of

 consciousness as taught by spiritual teachers like Guru Nanak Dev and others.

 Our ultimate vision is to afford every woman in the community

-wit every woman is inspired to (a) teach and interact with people while
+each person is inspired to (a) teach and interact with other people while

 to belong within our human nature; (b) respond with compassionate consideration

 and sensitivity to those racial, cultural, religious, ethnic, economic, political, social, ethical, psychological, and philosophical differences that exist within every community.

 To a woman a man is engaged and